Rockport’s Delightful Classics Reimagined Series

 Jekyll and Hyde

-Rockport’s Jekyll and Hyde was released in July 2019.
+The last title in the series, Rockport’s Jekyll and Hyde was released in July 2019.
 This haunting gothic tale follows London lawyer Gabriel John Utterson as he investigates strange occurrences between his old friend, Dr. Henry Jekyll, and the evil Edward Hyde.
 The book is illustrated by Tina Berning, a Berlin-based artist and illustrator whose focus is figurative drawing.
 Berning keeps an online diary featuring her daily drawings on Instagram @tina_berning.

 The Time Machine